 4.1 Subscriptions automatically renew on a monthly or yearly basis unless cancelled.
-We will notify you by email prior to the renewal date and the price payable on renewal.
+We will notify you by email prior to the subscription renewal date.
 On the renewal date, we shall automatically take payment from your credit card for the price payable.
 In the event that we are unable to take payment from your nominated payment method, we will contact you to rectify the issue and you agree to remedy the non-payment promptly.

 4.2 If you wish to cancel your Subscription, you may do so with one months advance notice by contacting us at firstname.lastname@example.org.

 4.3 Any cancellation shall take effect 30 days after your email is received.
 You shall continue to have access as normal during the notice period.
 No refund shall be issued in respect of fees already paid for the Subscription and you shall continue to be liable for any fees or charges payable in respect of the remaining notice period.